MAvRK7/Perceptually-Aware-Image-Enhancement-with-Deep-Residual-U-Net-and-PatchGANs/README.md

 Dataset- DIV2K dataset has been used, sourced from - https://www.kaggle.com/datasets/joe1995/div2k-dataset

-My contribution: Complete development of the proposed model

 This work has been submitted to The Visual Computer Springer Journal and is currently being reviewed.